 Please contact the Department of Applied Social Studies at 01-708 3743 / 01-708 4574 or email firstname.lastname@example.org for further information

 Any offer of a place on this programme is subject to a satisfactory background check by the National Vetting Bureau.

 If you have a disability or specific learning difficulty and require examination support for the written assessments, please download the Request for Examination Supports Form.
 You should send in this completed form along with your supporting documentation to Bridget Gormley, Disability Office, MAP Lodge, North Campus, Maynooth University, Co.
 Kildare, W23 F2K8, Ireland.

-The closing date for requesting examination supports for mature and restricted entry entrance tests is 1st March annually.
+The closing date for requesting examination supports for mature and restricted entry entrance tests is 15th March.

-Visit the Supporting Students with a Disability section of this website for further information about the supports we provide.
+Visit the Disability section of this website for further information about the supports we provide.